Maginobion/nuxt-ecommerce/README.md

-# Nuxt 3 e-commerce which was developed for a university project
+# Nuxt 3 e-commerce

+This project was developed for a university project.

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more

+Nuxt is an awesome framework that can do the work really quick and has native type-safety, check it out!

 ## Setup